l1ghtspeed/Programming-Notes/WebDevEncyclopedia.md

 ## A -

+### A/B Testing
+A form of user testing where two groups of users are given different versions of an application or general piece of software.
+Success is then measured with each group and compared.
+Mostly used to test conversion rates and engagement rates.

+E.G. Facebook A/B tests different designs to see if one design will drive more user interaction.

 ### API
 Stands for Application Programming Interface.
 Probably one of the most used terms in all of web development.
 An API is just a mechanism (function) that allows two programs to communicate and share information.